 On August 23, the Food and Drug Administration (FDA) granted full approval to the Pfizer vaccine, which will make it easier for vaccine mandates to be passed and could convince some vaccine-hesitant people to get their shot.
 Moderna has applied for full approval but has not yet received it.
 The Johnson & Johnson vaccine is approved for emergency use in the U.S.

 At least two additional companies have publicized their vaccine trial results.
 AstraZeneca’s vaccine is 76 percent effective at preventing symptomatic COVID-19, and it offers even stronger protection for people over the age of 65.
 Several countries have given emergency approval to the Oxford/AstraZeneca vaccine, but it may never be available in the U.S. because it’s probably not necessary to finish inoculating the people who are willing to be vaccinated.

 The COVID vaccine from Novavax, a company that has not yet brought any vaccine to market, was 90 percent effective in a large U.S. trial.
 The company has not yet applied for authorization in the U.S.

 Do the Vaccines Work Against the COVID Variants?

-Pfizer vaccine is 88 percent effective against the Delta variant, which originated in India and is now causing COVID spikes in U.S. counties where many people are unvaccinated.
+The Pfizer vaccine is 88 percent effective against the Delta variant, which originated in India and is now causing COVID spikes in U.S. counties where many people are unvaccinated.
 The Pfizer vaccine is 96 percent effective at preventing hospitalization from infection with Delta, according to a pre-print study that has not yet been peer-reviewed.
 Moderna’s vaccine is expected to have similar efficacy.
-Johnson & Johnson recently announced that their vaccine is effective against the Delta variant, even eight months after inoculation.
-Still, researchers have found that the Pfizer and AstraZeneca vaccines are less effective against Delta than they are against Alpha.
+Johnson & Johnson recently announced that its vaccine is effective against the Delta variant, even eight months after inoculation.
+Still, researchers have found that the Pfizer and AstraZeneca vaccines are less effective against Delta than they are against the Alpha variant.

 When Can Kids Get the Vaccine?